Mnuchin, Powell hone in on need to aid U.S. small businesses

 Job losses in those industries have fallen most heavily on women and minorities.

-After weeks of deadlock over further government spending for pandemic relief, there may be renewed momentum towards some sort of deal.
+Democrats and Fed officials want those programs left open if only as a precaution, so small businesses, local governments and corporations can raise money if the pandemic and ongoing recession worsen in the weeks ahead.

-Mnuchin on Tuesday is to hold his first talks since the election with House of Representatives Speaker Nancy Pelosi, and a bipartisan group of senators has proposed a $900 billion bill including an extension of federal unemployment benefits.
+But Powell also agreed with Mnuchin that at this point businesses may need outright grants from the government, not to pile on more debt.
+He also agreed that a separate Treasury fund could be used by the incoming administration of President-elect Joe Biden to re-establish the Fed lending programs if they are needed.

-Reporting by Howard Schneider; Editing by Tom Brown, Chizu Nomiyama and Paul Simao
+Reporting by Howard Schneider; Editing by Aurora Ellis, Tom Brown, Chizu Nomiyama and Paul Simao

 Our Standards: The Thomson Reuters Trust Principles.